mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *if you wish to be loved, love and be loveable.*
+> *the day ‗you decide to do it‘ is your lucky day.*

 </div>
 <!-- quote-end -->